CauSeygn/Cachy-linux-tweaks/categories/system management/3. operating on database/instructions.md

 This will list out all the directories and files that specific package has created.

-# To set an already installed package as explicitly installed
+# To set an already installed package as explicitly installed:
 (perhaps another package installed it as a dependency but you like or need that package), you would do:

 ```sh